YiHuangDB/MikrotikOpenstackNeutronML2Driver/README.md

    1. A bridge vlan item tagged with interface sfp4,sfp5
    2. A vlan interface for bridge interface with name vlan3434, vlan-id 3434, this is used for L3 routing if you want enable it later on.
 <img width="868" alt="image" src="https://user-images.githubusercontent.com/118003549/236243391-e6afcdab-4443-4882-baea-f7d186fe3ad8.png">

+## This driver tested with Mikrotik RouterOS7.8 and suppose to work with RouterOS 7+, for RouterOS 6+ it may not work, please consider upgrade to RouterOS7.